 Then, we talked about medals.
 We talked about how each event has athletes who try their best to win one of the three medals.

 Here is where we bring in the idea of completion, podiums, medals, and being a good sport.
 My little learners LOVE the idea of representing their country instead of just themselves.
 They also really understood the gold, silver, and bronze medals.
-We used these pieces on our pocket chart to model what would happen post event for the athletes.
+We used these pieces on our pocket chart to model what would happen post-event for the athletes.

 Graphing the Medal Counts

 Moreso, I knew I had to bring in a globe to connect the countries in the winter games to our understanding.
-I put colored stars on our graph and matching stars on the globe location.
+I put colored stars on our graph and matched stars on the globe location.
 (Using a globe is a huge must to show the perspective of the world.)
-Also, remember to explain that since these are the “winter” games, that countries that have cold weather tend to do better because those athletes may have more of a chance to practice.
+Also, remember to explain that since these are the “winter” games, countries that have cold weather tend to do better because those athletes may have more of a chance to practice.
 You could see their eyes connect with this idea.
 YES.
 You have to practice these sports often to be the best and you have to practice them in cold weather.

 Glossary and Printables